EnHatch/StyleGuide-ObjC/README.md

 }
 ```

-This will prevent possible and sometimes prolific crashes.

 ##Line Breaks

 Line breaks are an important topic since this style guide is focused for print and online readability.